slebetman/sendgrid-event-logger/README.md

     Location of TLS certificate file on disk

 - `days_to_retain_log`
     Number of days to keep logs.
 Logs older than this will be deleted periodically.
 Set to `0` or `false` to disable automatic deletion of old logs.

+    > Note: I've personally found that elasticsearch takes up
+    > roughly 200MB of disk space for every 100000 emails delivered
+    > by Sendgrid.
+So you can use it as a rough guideline to
+    > calculate how much disk you need.
+For example, if you send
+    > 200k emails per month on average then you'd need 400MB per
+    > month or roughly 5GB per year.
+You can then set
+    > `days_to_retain_log` appropriately depending on how much
+    > disk space you have.

 ## Implementation details